History

 CORE VALUES

-We identify the following core values as fundamental in developing and sustaining internal and external relationships essential to our role as Technical Airworthiness Regulator.
-In carrying out our roles and responsibilities, DGTA staffs are fully committed to the following professional and ethical values:
+We identify core values as fundamental in developing and sustaining internal and external relationships essential to our role as Technical Airworthiness Regulator.
+In carrying out our roles and responsibilities, DGTA staffs are fully committed to the professional and ethical values.

 DGTA